Free Trial

-Innate Pharma (NASDAQ:IPHA - Get Free Report) was downgraded by HC Wainwright from a "buy" rating to a "neutral" rating in a report issued on Thursday, MarketBeat.com reports.
+HC Wainwright lowered shares of Innate Pharma (NASDAQ:IPHA - Free Report) from a buy rating to a neutral rating in a research note published on Thursday, Marketbeat Ratings reports.

-A number of other equities research analysts also recently issued reports on IPHA.
-Leerink Partners reiterated a "market perform" rating and issued a $2.00 price objective (down previously from $10.00) on shares of Innate Pharma in a research report on Thursday.
-BTIG Research initiated coverage on Innate Pharma in a research report on Monday, July 28th.
-They set a "buy" rating on the stock.
-One investment analyst has rated the stock with a Buy rating and two have given a Hold rating to the company's stock.
-According to MarketBeat, Innate Pharma presently has a consensus rating of "Hold" and an average price target of $6.50.
+Other analysts also recently issued reports about the company.
+Leerink Partners restated a "market perform" rating and set a $2.00 price objective (down from $10.00) on shares of Innate Pharma in a research report on Thursday.
+BTIG Research initiated coverage on Innate Pharma in a research note on Monday, July 28th.
+They set a "buy" rating for the company.
+One research analyst has rated the stock with a Buy rating and three have assigned a Hold rating to the company.
+According to data from MarketBeat, Innate Pharma presently has a consensus rating of "Hold" and a consensus price target of $6.50.

 Innate Pharma SA, a biotechnology company, develops immunotherapies for cancer patients in France and internationally.
 The company's products include Lacutamab (IPH4102), an anti-KIR3DL2 antibody, which is in Phase II clinical trials for the treatment of cutaneous T-cell and peripheral T-cell lymphoma, as well as in Phase II clinical trials to treat refractory sézary syndrome; Monalizumab, an immune checkpoint inhibitor that is in Phase III clinical trial to treat advanced solid tumors comprising colorectal and lung cancer, as well as head and neck cancer; IPH5201, a blocking antibody that is in Phase II clinical trials targeting the CD39 immunosuppressive pathway; IPH5301, an anti-CD73 antibody targeting the immunosuppressive adenosine pathway to promote antitumor immunity; IPH6401, an BCMA-targeting NK cell engager; and IPH6101, a NKp46-based NK cell engager that targets CD123 proprietary multi-specific antibody format; and IPH62, an B7-H3-targeting NK cell engager.